wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 ![The subscription form displays like this](https://i.imgur.com/x4sK4RD.png)

-## Step 4: Style the subscription form
+## 4. Styling the subscription form

 To style the form, go to **Appearance > Customize > Additional CSS**.
 Then add the CSS code below to make the form more appealing:
 ```